unisse-courses/s14-mp9/README.md

 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web3.png)

 #### View Current Locker
 This page is a quick view of the user's current locker, whether reserved, owned, or abandoned.
+The user can also cancel their reservation or abandon their locker.
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web4.png)

 If the user does not own a locker, the user is given a quick button to the View Lockers page to find a locker to reserve.